blues/app-accelerators/accelerator-archive/21-sump-level-monitor/README.md

 ## Notecard Configuration

 With the hardware assembled and firmware updated, it's time to configure the Notecard.
 First, connect the Notecarrier to your development machine with the USB A to micro USB cable.
-Using the in-browser terminal on [dev.blues.io](https://dev.blues.io/), connect to the Notecard and enter this command:
+Using the In-Browser Terminal on [dev.blues.io](https://dev.blues.io/), connect to the Notecard and enter this command:

 ### hub.set